 Recently ICW Group hosted a virtual tradeshow for our policyholders and agents where we touched on numerous work comp-related topics and reviewed our products and services.
 I led a session talking to customers about what they might NOT know about work comp, including some myths insureds are often confused about.
 Here is what I shared.

-Many policyholders have questions about what to do if a subcontractor doesn’t have insurance.
+Many policyholders have questions about what to do to ensure a subcontractor is covered in the case of a work-related injury.
 One option is to pay additional premium for them.
-If you don’t take this route, verify your subcontractor has their own insurance.
+If you don’t take this route, verify your subcontractor has their own workers’ compensation coverage.
 If an injury occurs while performing work for your business and a subcontractor is not insured, you may be liable.

 Here’s what you can do to protect yourself: